lpan/lpan.github.io/_posts/2017-01-22-async-javascript.md

 **Q: Why is it a pain in the butt?**

-A: When your program contains asynchronous code, it becomes vulnerable to problems such as race conditions(accessing same variable from different threads), unreadable code, etc.
+A: When your program contains asynchronous code, it becomes vulnerable to problems such as race conditions(accessing the same variable from different threads), unreadable code, etc.

-One more thing I want to address before we start: asynchronous programming can be more tedious without JavaScript's **single-threaded** event loop design.
+One more thing I want to address before we start is that asynchronous programming can be more tedious without JavaScript's **single-threaded** event loop design.
 We should thank Brendan Eich for that.

 # **Solutions**

 #### **Callbacks**

-We first invented callbacks to handle async tasks.
-They are pretty sweet until...
+Passing callbacks to asynchronous functions is pretty straightforward until...

 ```javascript
 // for simplicity sake, this piece of code is not bulletproof